 Finally, I wish to thank all Finance staff within the Resources Directorate, and their colleagues throughout the Authority, who have worked on the preparation of these statements.
-I also wish to thank the Chief Fire Officer and the leadership team for their assistance and co-operation throughout this process.
+I also wish to thank the Chief Fire Officer and the Executive Leadership Team for their assistance and cooperation throughout this process.